-Sales of the standards document will support ongoing printing, fulfillment and future development of the standards project.
+Sales of the standards document support ongoing printing, fulfillment and future development of the standards project.
 The founding Collaborative members only compensation is an honorarium and reimbursement for material and supply expenses incurred during the project.

 Preservation Kentucky, our non-profit fiscal partner, will hold and disburse project monies to support ongoing marketing and development of the standards, to include support for the website, and a project to revise the standards after one or two years.